 If you are still struggling with your device you can take it into one of our stores or pop on our live chat and one of our team will be more than happy to help.

 If you have an issue and can get to one of our stores, then we suggest you do so.
 Our staff will be able to have a quick look at your device and more than likely resolve the issue on the spot.

 If the fault is a little more difficult to determine, then we would need the device to be sent to our head office for further testing.
 If the product is deemed faulty and not as a result of misuse then a refund or replacement will be issued from there.
 Unfortunately our stores and our online orders are managed on completely separate systems so we cannot exchange or refund an online order in-store or vice versa.

 Every Cloud offer a 30 day warranty on all hardware and our suppliers sometimes offer even longer than that!

 Just make sure you keep the receipt and packaging as we cannot assist you without both.

 Unfortunately, coils and liquids are not covered under warranty as they are both considered consumable.
-Our staff are thoroughly trained to ensure that all our customers are buying exactly what is suitable and we encourage customers to try flavours before they buy, so as to avoid disappointment.
+Our staff are thoroughly trained to ensure that all our customers are buying the most suitable product, however personal preference comes into play with certain aspects of coils and liquids that we cannot account for.